1. Engage with your guests pre-arrival and post-departure

 Hotels these days offer a mobile self-service portal to their guests from where they can perform self-check-in, check-out, request for the extra services, oversee their bills and several things.

 The use of such technology benefits hotels in the following ways:

 Automates the communication between front desk and guests.

-Believe me, most of the complaints on your front desk are for cleanliness (and it totally ruins your hotel guest experience)
+Believe me, most of the complaints on your front desk are for cleanliness. (and it totally ruins your guest experience.)

 You can overcome this issue with a simple arrival list.
 Generate your daily arrival list from your hotel software and ensure the housekeeping of rooms beforehand.
 As per the total arrivals, arrange the staff shifts and make them available to serve the arriving guests.